bmeviauac01/softwarelab1/docs/Lab-EFREST/index.md

 Required tools to complete the tasks:

-- Windows, Linux or MacOS: All tools are platform-independent, or a platform-independent alternative is available.
+- Windows, Linux, or macOS: All tools are platform-independent, or a platform-independent alternative is available.
 - Microsoft Visual Studio 2019 [with the settings here](../VisualStudio.md)
-    - When using Linux or MacOS you can use Visual Studio Code, the .NET Core SDK and [dotnet CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/).
+    - When using Linux or macOS, you can use Visual Studio Code, the .NET Core SDK, and [dotnet CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/).
 - [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1)
     - Usually installed with Visual Studio; if not, use the link above to install (the SDK and _not_ the runtime).
-    - You need to install it manually when using Linux or MacOS.
+    - You need to install it manually when using Linux or macOS.
 - [Postman](https://www.getpostman.com/)
 - [DB Browser for SQLite](https://sqlitebrowser.org/) - if you would like to check the database (not necessary)
 - GitHub account and a git client